rainestorme/auto-sh1mmer/README.md

 The creator of this project **does not** endorse un-enrolling your Chromebook where it would violate the terms of any legally binding agreement or be illegal in any other fashion.
 The creator **does not**, under any circumstances, take any liability for what is done with this project.

-## Private Keys

-I have obtained the private keys for the ChromeOS developers by bruteforcing them, which took a couple of months to fully complete, idly running in the background.
-I will not spread these and will only keep them for my own purposes of providing prebuilt, convenient RMA shims, both with and without the sh1mmer payload.

 ## Experienced Users

 If you know what you're doing and don't need to be held by the hand through the entire process, see [./tldr.md](https://github.com/rainestorme/auto-sh1mmer/blob/main/tldr.md).